EytaW/EytaW/README.md

 👀 I’m interested in getting a formal education in Computer Science.
 My initial background was Chemical Engineering working in renewables sector.
 I created A LOT of block flow diagrams, Signal Sensors and feedback loops.
 I'd be happy to help your project if you are dealing process control that requires some programming skills.

 🌱 I’m currently learning C++ through several course and some teaching opportunities.
-I'm also learning PYTHON via project based approach instead of the traditional course.
+I'm also learning JAVA and PYTHON via project based approach instead of the traditional course.

 📫 How to reach me ...